Welsh 0-6-2T locomotives: Rhymney Railway

+The GWR inherited 101 of these on 1 January 1922.

 The Rhymney Railway's A, M and R classes were successful designs ideally suited to hauling heavy coal trains a relatively short distance.
 In 1926, No 17 was reboilered by the GWR and in this form was visually almost indistinguishable from the GWR 5600 Class.

 These three classes (and the larger wheeled P class) were designed for work on the Rhymney Railway, replacing smaller locomotives.
 When the smaller railway companies were forcibly merged into the GWR in 1923, these modern 0-6-2Ts were in generally good order (some were a few months old) and had proved successful.
 Collectively they became the blueprint for the 200 strong GWR 5600 class.

 The design of the 5600 followed the Rhymney designs quite closely but adopted GWR practice as far as possible, by utilising many standardized parts.
 Included in Collett's innovations was a standard number 2 boiler which was suitable for the 5600 (and the M and R class Rhymney locomotives), complete with the traditional copper GWR safety valve casing and copper-capped chimney.
 Some A and P classes were also rebuilt but used the slightly shorter standard number 10 boiler, also to good effect.

 Five R class locos were upgraded from 1926 onwards.
 All told sixteen "Stephenson" locos were similarly dealt with between 1926 and 1949.

+Taff Vale Railway

+The Taff Vale Railway had a total of 209 0-6-2T locomotives, all of which passed to the GWR on 1 January 1922.
+These comprised: